gluster/gdeploy/docs/source/features/subscription_management.rst

    product certificates in /etc/pki/product/
 4. pool - Name of the pool to be attached
 5. repos - Repos to subscribe to
 6. disable-repos - Repo names to disable.
-Leaving black will disable all the repos
+Leaving blank will disable all the repos
 7. ignore_register_errors: If set to no, gdeploy will exit if system registration fails.